Raekwon McMillan: 2017

-The Miami Dolphins selected McMillan in the second round (54th overall) of the 2017 NFL Draft.
+The Dolphins selected McMillan in the second round (54th overall) of the 2017 NFL draft.
 He was the seventh linebacker selected in 2017.

-On May 5, 2017, the Miami Dolphins signed McMillan to a four-year, $4.69 million contract with $3.16 million guaranteed and a signing bonus of $1.55 million.
+On May 5, 2017, the Dolphins signed McMillan to a four-year, $4.69 million contract with $3.16 million guaranteed and a signing bonus of $1.55 million.

 McMillan entered training camp slated as the starting strongside linebacker after Koa Misi retired due to a neck injury.
 He impressed coaching staff and learned all three linebacker positions.
 McMillan remained the apparent front-runner throughout camp, but saw minor competition from Mike Hull and Neville Hewitt.

 On August 10, 2017, McMillan made his professional debut in the Miami Dolphins’ first preseason game against the Atlanta Falcons, but left the game after suffering an apparent knee injury.
 The following day, it was confirmed that he had a torn an ACL and had abruptly ended his rookie season.
 On September 2, 2017, the Miami Dolphins officially placed McMillan on injured reserve.

 2018

 McMillan entered training camp slated as the de facto starting middle linebacker.
 Head coach Adam Gase named McMillan the starting middle linebacker to begin the regular season, along with outside linebackers Kiko Alonso and rookie Jerome Baker.
-He made his professional regular season debut and first career start in the Miami Dolphins’ season-opener against the Tennessee Titans and recorded six combined tackles during their 27–20 victory.
+He made his professional regular season debut and first career start in the Dolphins’ season-opener against the Tennessee Titans and recorded six combined tackles during their 27–20 victory.
 On December 23, 2018, McMillan collected a season-high ten combined tackles (six solo) during the Dolphins’ 17–7 loss against the Jacksonville Jaguars in Week 16.
 He started in all 16 games in 2018 and recorded 105 combined tackles (69 solo), two forced fumbles, and one pass deflection.
-He earned an overall grade of 63.0 from Pro Football Focus, which ranked 55th among all qualified linebackers in 2018.